How many times have you quit a page because it had a web design that wasn’t optimized for mobile?

 But wait!
 There’s more:

-Are you interested to know how many web designers are there and how much do web designers earn?
+Would you like to know how many web designers are there and how much do web designers earn?

 According to Glassdoor, web designers earn $52,691 a year on average.
-According to website statistics for 2018, 26,000 individuals were employed as web design and development professionals outside the creative industries.
+And according to website statistics for 2018, 26,000 individuals were employed as web design and development professionals outside the creative industries.

 10. Do-it-yourself platforms for web development in the cloud are currently worth $24 billion in the US.

 They’re also experiencing an annual growth of 4.9%.
-So, if you don’t want to use professional services for the design and maintenance, you should consider do-it-yourself platforms.
-Young and small businesses are using today’s DIY platforms for web development in the cloud more than ever, according to web development statistics.
+So, if you don’t want to use professional services for design and maintenance, you should consider do-it-yourself platforms.
+New and small businesses are using today’s DIY platforms for web development in the cloud more than ever, according to web development statistics.